 School quality or student success will be reflected through multiple measures.
-In 2018, the indicators will included Exceed Expectations, Chronic Absenteeism, and Student Suspensions.
-In 2019, Rhode Island will includeadded two additional high school measures, High School Graduate Proficiency and Post-Secondary Success.
-In 2022, Rhode Island will transition the two high school measures to align with the state's high school graduation requirements and add a new Science Proficiency indicator.
+In 2018, the indicators included Exceed Expectations, Chronic Absenteeism, and Student Suspensions.
+In 2019, Rhode Island added two additional high school measures, High School Graduate Proficiency and Post-Secondary Success.
 In 2023, Rhode Island will add a new Science Proficiency indicator.

 Exceed Expectations Indicator: Rhode Island believes that it is important for schools to continue to support and encourage all learners to achieve at the highest level.
 The Exceed Expectations Indicator will measure the percent of students exceeding expectations on the Rhode Island Comprehensive Assessment System (RICAS), Dynamic Learning Maps (DLM), and SAT assessments.
 English language arts and mathematics are calculated as separate measures.
 Both RICAS and DLM have four performance levels with level four indicating a student has exceeded expectations.
-Rhode Island will established four performance levels for the SAT with level four indicating a student has exceeded expectations.
+Rhode Island established four performance levels for the SAT with level four indicating a student has exceeded expectations.
 Rhode Island will calculate the percentage of students at each school and in each subgroup within the school who exceed expectations (level 4) on the mathematics and English language arts assessments.
 Two years of data will be combined for calculation of each school's Exceed Expectations Indicator.

 In order to determine if this indicator will allow for meaningful differentiation of schools, an analysis of data on the percentage of students exceeding expectations was conducted using previous assessment data.
-The analysis demonstrates that there is-was modest range in percent of students who exceed expectations on state assessments among schools (0% to 26% in mathematics and 0% to 31% in English language arts).
-The percent of students who exceed expectations in mathematics at the 25th percentile of schools is-was one percent, and five percent at the 75th percentile of schools.
-The percent of students who exceed expectations in English language arts that the 25th percentile of schools is-was 1.5% and 7.5% at the 75th percentile of schools.
-Since Rhode Island is transitioning transitioned to new state assessments, Rhode Island will-conducted similar analysis with data from the new assessments to ensure this indicator will meaningfully differentiate schools.
-Analysis of the old assessment suggests using the following cut scores, but these will be reset once RIDE analyzes the 2017-18 and 2018-19 data informed the following cut scores.
+The analysis demonstrates that there was modest range in percent of students who exceed expectations on state assessments among schools (0% to 26% in mathematics and 0% to 31% in English language arts).
+The percent of students who exceed expectations in mathematics at the 25th percentile of schools was one percent, and five percent at the 75th percentile of schools.
+The percent of students who exceed expectations in English language arts that the 25th percentile of schools was 1.5% and 7.5% at the 75th percentile of schools.
+Since Rhode Island transitioned to new state assessments, Rhode Island conducted similar analysis with data from the new assessments to ensure this indicator will meaningfully differentiate schools.
+Analysis the 2017-18 and 2018-19 data informed the following cut scores.

 Percent Exceeds Expectations Exceeds Expectations Points

-< 32.0 % 1
+< 2.0% 1

->= 32.0 % AND < 10 .0 % 2
+>= 2.0% AND < 10.0% 2

->= 10 .0 % 3
+>= 10.0% 3

-The Student Chronic Absenteeism Indicator will examine the percentage of students who are chronically absent in grades PKKindergarten through-twelve.
-The definition of chronic absenteeism is a student absent more than ten percent of school days enrolled.
+The Student Chronic Absenteeism Indicator will examine the percentage of students who are chronically absent in grades Kindergarten through twelve.
+The definition of chronic absenteeism is a student absent ten percent of school days enrolled or more.
 Chronic absenteeism in students is a primary cause of low academic achievement and a powerful predictor of those students who may eventually drop out of school.
 Nationally and in Rhode Island, it is most prevalent among low-income students.
 In addition, our youngest students (pre-kindergarten and kindergarten) and oldest students (high school) tend to have the highest rates of chronic absenteeism.